Iazel/redux-refiner/README.md

 ### Impure action
 The last thing that you need to know is that `refinerMiddleware` listen for any **impure action**, i.e. an action with `meta.impure === true`.
-You can easily create your own impure actions, but we ship with an handy impure action maker:
+You can easily create your own impure action, but we ship with an handy impure action maker:
 ```javascript
 import { impureAction } from 'redux-refiner';